vivekchn24/Power-BI-Custom-Visuals-Practice/README.md

 ## **⚠️ Important:-**

-- The code, analysis, and outputs in this project are not to be copied and used elsewhere, including in resumes or other projects that's why i attached jupyter notebook pdf only.The goal of this project is to practice and improve my skills, not to provide ready-to-use solutions.
+- The code, analysis, and outputs in this project are not to be copied and used elsewhere, including in resumes or other projects that's why i attached Power-BI Report pdf only.The goal of this project is to practice and improve my skills, not to provide ready-to-use solutions.

--->Feel free to refer to the attached Jupyter notebook PDF for practice and understanding the concepts.
-This project is meant to showcase my personal learning journey through Exploratory Data Analysis (EDA), and you can use it as a reference to practice and enhance your skills in data analysis.
+-->Feel free to refer to the attached Power-BI Report PDF for practice and understanding the concepts.
+This project is meant to showcase my personal learning journey through Power-BI Custom Visuals Or Addins, and you can use it as a reference to practice and enhance your skills in data analysis.

 ## **📌 Disclaimer:**

--This EDA project is created purely for learning and practice purposes; hence, I’ve shared only the PDF versions of the Jupyter Notebook and PowerPoint to maintain originality and avoid direct copy-paste.
+-This Power-BI Report is created purely for learning and practice purposes; hence, I’ve shared only the PDF versions of the Power-BI Report and Power-BI Report to maintain originality and avoid direct copy-paste.

 -⭐ This EDA project was completed as part of my data analytics training/Journey And the EDA Project Done At <a href="https://futurevisioncomputers.com/">Future Vision Computer Institute</a>,Surat.